Petro-piracy in the Gulf of Guinea: Modus operandi

 The second stage of petro-piracy is the attack phase.
 This is where the plan is executed.
 Surprise, speed, and mobility are of the essence for petro-pirates in the Gulf of Guinea, which is why “fast, easy to manoeuvre, and shallow drafts ships”, such as motorboats, are preferred.
 When the attacked vessel is boarded, the vessel's crew is attacked, and its bridge is hijacked.
 The pirates are during the operation heavily armed and highly violent.
-Even though, oil-theft has been the most dominating practice of petro-piracy, kidnappings of crew for ransom have become an important part of operations’ objective and tactics.
-Kidnappings, though, do not take placer further then 150 kilometres from shore.
+Even though, oil-theft has been the most dominating practice of petro-piracy, kidnappings of crew for ransom have become an important part of operations' objective and tactics.
+Kidnappings, though, do not take place further than 150 kilometres from shore.
 Otherwise, the main targets are vessels with petroleum or crude oil and chemical tankers.
 In some cases, like Somalian pirates, petro-pirates in the Gulf of Guinea have used motherships as a deceptive ploy to close the distance to target vessels.
 After hijacking the vessel, its communication and automatic identification systems are disabled, the vessel is then transported to an offshore hideout, such as the Niger Delta in Nigeria, and the cargo is sold.

 The third stage of petro-piracy is the mentioned transloading and transportation, as well as storage and sale of the stolen oil or petroleum from the hijacked vessel.
 This step is not directly a practice of petro-piracy but is vital to its completion.
 Translocation of oil or petroleum is either done immediately after the highjack, and then transported away, or after the highjacked vessel has been transported a way to a hideout.
-Especially transloading is complex process where experience is vital.
+Especially transloading is a complex process where experience is vital.
 The following step is cargo offloading into storage facilities for sale and distribution – some products are sold at local markets and others are sold at the black market.
 As such, there exists a trivet of oil theft, petro-piracy, and illegal fuel trading that has become a co-existing criminal enterprise – a so-called black enterprise.
 In the trivet, there is a clear segmentation and division of roles and of labour between thieves, petro-pirates, and illegal fuel traders.
-The enterprise is “anchored on a network, devoid of a hierarchy… but is not lacking in organisation, with job(s) differentiated and segmented across a business value chain… [] … it therefore means that a network and a market co-exist”.
+The enterprise is “anchored on a network, devoid of a hierarchy… but is not lacking in organisation, with job(s) differentiated and segmented across a business value chain… it therefore means that a network and a market co-exist”.
 As such, this enterprise is both quite complex and exclusive from outsiders.